gdquest-demos/godot-shaders/README.md

 ## How to use

-Download the Godot project.
+You can find the shaders in the `Shaders/` directory.
+Most shaders come with a demo scene.
+All demos are in the `Demos/` directory.

-The shaders can be found in the Shaders directory.
+The `Intro/` directory contains an intro animation to the shader pipeline, that we use in our shader course.

 ## Contributing